Transportation Improvement Program (TIP)

 The TIP and TIP amendments (other than program year changes) are adopted by the TAB and sent to the Council for concurrence.
 The TAB's action is returned for revision only if the Council finds the TIP to be inconsistent with Council policy.

-For older Transportation Improvement Programs, go to Previous TIPs.
+For older Transportation Improvement Programs, see Previous TIPs.